microsoft/finops-toolkit/docs/governance-workbook/details.md

 ## ℹ️ Overview

-The **overview** tab give you general information about your environment like:
+The **overview** tab provides general information about your environment, including:

-- Count of All Resources
+- Number of resources
-- Resource count per Subscription (Top 10)\*
+- Resource count by subscription (top 10)
-- Resource Number by Type (Top 10)\*
+- Resource Number by type (top 10)
-- Resource count per Azure Region
+- Resource count by Azure region

 <br>